Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 Deadlocks: how they happen and how to prevent them

-A deadlock occurs when two transactions each hold a lock the other needs.
-Postgres detects deadlocks and terminates one transaction with an error.
-The terminated transaction must retry.
+A deadlock happens when two transactions each hold a lock the other needs.
+Postgres detects the cycle and kills one of them with an error.
+Your app has to retry.
+If you're not handling retries cleanly, you're already broken; you just haven't hit the right traffic pattern yet.

 -- Deadlock scenario